Menu

 There are also a couple of hikes you can do at Undara Volcanic National Park.

-The Kalkani Crater Rim Walk (2.5km) takes you along the rim of, unsurprisingly, Kalkani Crater.
-There are some nice views but it’s not super exciting.
-You’ll have to drive to the day use area in the national park to do this hike.
+• Kalkani Crater Rim Walk (2.5km): Along the rim of, unsurprisingly, Kalkani Crater.
+Some nice views but not super exciting.
+Drive to the day use area in the national park to do this hike.

-The longer one, Rosella Plains Lookout Track (12km), is the nicer one of the two and starts from the resort.
+• Rosella Plains Lookout Track (12km): More interesting option of the two and starts from the resort.
 But go early, it’s very exposed.

 If you’re staying at the Undara Discovery Resort, there are also a few marked trails to explore across the property, including to a historic pioneer hut.